Classics: Literature

 Latin literature seems to have started in 240 BC, when a Roman audience saw a play adapted from the Greek by Livius Andronicus.
-Andronicus also translated Homer's Odyssey into an Saturnian verse.
+Andronicus also translated Homer's Odyssey into Saturnian verse.
 The poets Ennius, Accius, and Patruvius followed.
 Their work survives only in fragments; the earliest Latin authors whose work we have full examples of are the playwrights Plautus and Terence.
 Much of the best known and most highly thought of Latin literature comes from the classical period, with poets such as Virgil, Horace, and Ovid; historians such as Julius Caesar and Tacitus; orators such as Cicero; and philosophers such as Seneca the Younger and Lucretius.
 Late Latin authors include many Christian writers such as Lactantius, Tertullian and Ambrose; non-Christian authors, such as the historian Ammianus Marcellinus, are also preserved.

 History

 According to legend, the city of Rome was founded in 753 BC; in reality, there had been a settlement on the site since around 1000 BC, when the Palatine Hill was settled.
 The city was originally ruled by kings, first Roman, and then Etruscan – according to Roman tradition, the first Etruscan king of Rome, Tarquinius Priscus, ruled from 616 BC.
 Over the course of the 6th century BC, the city expanded its influence over the entirety of Latium.
 Around the end of the 6th century – traditionally in 510 BC – the kings of Rome were driven out, and the city became a republic.

 Around 387 BC, Rome was sacked by the Gauls following the Battle of the Allia.
 It soon recovered from this humiliating defeat, however, and in 381 the inhabitants of Tusculum in Latium were made Roman citizens.
 This was the first time Roman citizenship was extended in this way.
 Rome went on to expand its area of influence, until by 269 the entirety of the Italian peninsula was under Roman rule.
 Soon afterwards, in 264, the First Punic War began; it lasted until 241.
 The Second Punic War began in 218, and by the end of that year, the Carthaginian general Hannibal had invaded Italy.
 The war saw Rome's worst defeat to that point at Cannae; the largest army Rome had yet put into the field was wiped out, and one of the two consuls leading it was killed.
 However, Rome continued to fight, annexing much of Spain and eventually defeating Carthage, ending her position as a major power and securing Roman preeminence in the Western Mediterranean.